-· The Henry J. Mills Filtration Plant\ treats imported surface water supplied solely from northern California through the State Water Project (SWP).
-The Mills Filtration Plant uses chloramine for final disinfection.
+• The Henry J. Mills Filtration Plant^{} treats imported surface water supplied solely from northern California through the State Water Project (SWP).
+The Mills Filtration Plant adjusts the fluoride levels in the water to an optimal level recommended by the Centers for Disease Control and Prevention (CDC) for oral health, and uses chloramine for final disinfection.